AdaCore/ada_coding_standards/ada_coding_standards/chapters/02_guidelines.rst

 ..
 Coding Standards documentation master file, created by sphinx-quickstart on Fri Jun 18 09:39:07 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root 'toctree' directive.

 Guidelines
 ============